 The written examination is a take home exam consisting of four essay questions.
 These questions will be based on the reading list in the student's field of specialization.
 The instructor teaching the relevant field course will provide 4-10 suggested questions to the Qualifying Exam Committee Chair.
 The Committee Chair will e-mail the pool of questions plus the field reading list and the syllabus of the designated course in that field to all members of the examination committee.
 The Committee then determines the final exam questions.

 The QE Chair will send the selected questions to the Graduate Coordinator and Graduate Program Assistant for formatting.

 Students will have a maximum of four days to complete the questions (24 hours per question).
-The maximum word limit for response per question will be 1500 typed words (five - six pages), excluding references.
+The maximum word limit for response per question is 1500 typed words (five - six pages), excluding references.
 The examination must be double-spaced.
-All answers must be properly referenced (student may select the reference style).
+All answers must be properly referenced (students should use an in-text style of citation, preferably APA).

 The written exam must be completed on an individual basis.
 Student may not discuss questions and answers during the four-day written exam period.
 Students may not share the written answers with any other student writing the qualifying examination prior to the end of the oral examination period.
+Obviously, students are also not permitted to rely on the assistance of Artificial Intelligence systems in writing the exam.
 Any deviation from this policy will be considered a breach of academic integrity and will be reported to the Dean's Office.